RuleWorld/BNG_vscode_extension/docs/source/usage.rst

 ===============

 Once you finished writing the model, you can try running it.
-For the run button to work, the default terminal window VS Code opens should have access to [Perl](https://www.perl.org/), `Python3 <https://www.python.org/>`_ (preferably `anaconda python <https://docs.anaconda.com/anaconda/>`_) and the `PyBioNetGen library <https://pypi.org/project/bionetgen/>`_.
+For the run button to work, the default terminal window VS Code opens should have access to `Perl <https://www.perl.org/>`_, `Python3 <https://www.python.org/>`_ (preferably `anaconda python <https://docs.anaconda.com/anaconda/>`_) and the `PyBioNetGen library <https://pypi.org/project/bionetgen/>`_.
 See